owlbarn/tutorial/book/utilities/README.md

 It includes 10 classes of images: aeroplane, automobile, bird, cat, deer, dog, frog, horse, ship, truck.
 It consists of 60,000 32 x 32 colour images in 10 classes, with 6,000 images per class.
 There are 50,000 training images and 10,000 test images.

-Due to the limit of file size on Github, the training set is cut into 5 smaller batch.
+Due to the limit of file size on GitHub, the training set is cut into 5 smaller batches.
 You can get CIFAR-10 data using `Owl`:

 - `Dataset.load_cifar_train_data batch`: returns a triplet `x, y, y'`.
   + The input paramter `batch` can range from 1 to 5, indicating which training set batch to choose.